 - Add at least 10% of your total budget as an ancillary cost to give yourself a little leeway.

-The best event promotion tool will, as we said, connect the various systems you use every day into a single, integrated solution that you can access from a desktop, laptop, tablet or mobile phone.
-After all, a promoter is rarely just sitting at a desk all day.
-You need your solution to be as mobile as you are, giving you the ability to communicate, schedule, negotiate and book a venue with a few taps on your mobile phone.
+- Device flexibility – You can access it from a desktop, laptop, tablet, or mobile phone.
+After all, you are rarely sitting at a desk all day.
+You need your solution to be as mobile as you are, giving you the ability to communicate, schedule, negotiate, and book a venue with a few taps on your mobile phone.

-By developing strong relationships with venues and artists, smaller promoters are actually gaining business.
-There’s a sort of groundswell of support for the independents.
-Everyone wants to see the underdog win and there’s something about keeping events more local or regional.
-Those relationships, however, require constant nurturing.
-Promoters can’t afford to miss or lose a message from a venue.
-They can’t take too long to book a show.
-They have to work hard and fast for their artists and agents and the only way they can do that well is with technology.
+Even more so now, with changing travel restrictions and the willingness to support upcoming talent, there’s something about keeping events more local.
+Those relationships require constant nurturing.
+As a promoter, you can’t afford to miss or lose a message from a venue.
+You can’t take too long to book a show.
+You have to work hard and fast for your artists and agents, and the only way they can do that well is with technology.